Skip to main content

 What’s weighing on me today?

 Once I start, I let the words flow.
-Uncensored.
-Messy.
+Uncensored, messy.
 No editing.

 This is my space.
-I’m not writing something good—I’m writing something honest.
+I’m not writing something good.
+I’m writing something honest.

 What If I Feel Stuck?

-If nothing comes up right away, I ask myself:
+If nothing comes up, I ask:

-• What feels unfair or unresolved from this week?
+• What feels unfair from this week?

 • Is there something I regret doing—or not doing?